Last Updated on

 If baking your baked beans, make sure that any saucepan you use has an oven-safe lid before trying this method.

-It can easily be doubled giving you enough baked beans for a large group or crowd.
+But it can easily be doubled or tripled, giving you enough for a large group or crowd.

 If you have tried this recipe, please leave us a comment and rating!

 More Quick and Easy Picnic Recipes You Should Try